rainbow-me/rainbowkit/packages/rainbowkit/README.md

-# rainbowkit
+# RainbowKit

-The ultimate Dapp framework.
+The best way to connect a wallet.

 ## Install